SyncfusionExamples/How-to-get-the-tap-co-ordinates-of-the-grid-cell-in-.NET-MAUI-Datagrid-SfDataGrid--in-DataGrid-/README.md

 # How to get the tap co-ordinates of the grid cell in .NET MAUI Datagrid (SfDataGrid) ?
-In this article, we will show you how to get the tap co-ordinates of the grid cell in [.Net Maui DataGrid](https://www.syncfusion.com/maui-controls/maui-datagrid).
+In this article, we will show you how to get the tap position of the grid cell in [.NET MAUI DataGrid](https://www.syncfusion.com/maui-controls/maui-datagrid).

 ## xaml